junxit/us-congress-code/title-42/chapter-2/sec-88.md

 ### Statutory Notes and Related Subsidiaries

-### Transfer of Functions
+### Change of Name

-Secretary and Department of Health, Education, and Welfare redesignated Secretary and Department of Health and Human Services by section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.
+“Secretary of Health and Human Services” substituted in text for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.

 ### Executive Documents